Contributing to the Education on Pediatric Eating Disorders for Medical Students

 About Dr. Preeti Matkins

 Dr. Preeti Matkins is a board-certified pediatrician with 25 years of experience, eight of which have been spent providing care for children and young adults impacted by eating disorders.
-Dr. Matkins is the Executive Director of the Veritas Collaborative clinic in Charlotte, NC.
+Dr. Matkins is the Executive Director of the Veritas Collaborative center in Charlotte, NC.